ybbu/food.com_analysis_project/README.md

     - Alternative hypothesis: More calories is related to lower average ratings.

 Since the dependent variable - average rating - is a numeric variable, I used difference in group means as test statistic.
-THe significance level is 5%.
+The significance level is 5%.

 Below are the results for each of the hypothesis:
 1. **Cooking time vs Average time**